 Create a Seamless Flow

-The bigger the better.
-Large windows create visual excitement and flood spaces with radiant, natural light.
+By incorporating windows, especially large windows, is another way to connect spaces.
+Windows can flood spaces with radiant, natural light.
 Additionally, no matter what the weather or location, floor to ceiling windows give a spectacular view of the outside area.